HGmin1159/HGmin1159.github.io/_posts/2022-04-01-steinanalysis2.md

 ## 1. Construction of Lebesgue Integral

- The Lebesgue integral is method of integration to define the integral for much more general function than Riemann's things.
-It uses the step function and measure to construct the integration theory.
+ The Lebesgue integral is method of integration to define the integral for much more general function than Riemann's integrals.
+It uses the step function and measures to construct the integration theory.

-The text book define the Lebesgue integral starting with simple function and expanding it into more general version.
+The text book defines the Lebesgue integral starting with simple function and expanding it into more general version.
 So let's see the **Lebesgue integral of simple function**.